Wrongful Death Lawyers in Raleigh, NC

 Who May File a Wrongful Death Lawsuit in North Carolina?

 North Carolina law pertaining to wrongful deaths specifies that the administrator or executor of the deceased person’s estate may bring a wrongful death lawsuit.
 In some instances, a surviving spouse, parent, or an adult child may serve as executor.
 The suit seeks compensation on behalf of the estate and the legal beneficiaries who typically are the surviving spouse and children.

 If the individual who died had a written will, the executor named in the will serves as the personal representative who may bring a wrongful death case.
 If the person died without a will, then the court appoints an administrator of the estate and the administrator is responsible for bringing the claim.

 What is the Statute of Limitations for Filing a Wrongful Death Claim?

-The survivors of an individual killed in an accident or a representative of the person’s estate has two years from the date of death to file a wrongful death lawsuit in North Carolina.
+The survivors of an individual killed in an accident or a representative of the person’s estate have two years from the date of death to file a wrongful death lawsuit in North Carolina.
 In certain cases, more than two years may be allowed to file a lawsuit.

 Contact Our North Carolina Wrongful Death Lawyers Today

 If a loved one has died unexpectedly at the hands of another person in North Carolina, call the experienced wrongful death attorneys at Hardison & Cochran toll-free today at 800-434-8399, or fill out our online contact form.
-We represent families who have lost loved ones in wrongful deaths in Raleigh, Cary, Wake County, Research Triangle Park, Durham and elsewhere in the Triangle; in Fayetteville, Dunn, Southern Pines, Wilmington, Person County, Greensboro and the Triad; and across North Carolina.
+We represent families who have lost loved ones in wrongful deaths in Raleigh, Cary, Wake County, Research Triangle Park, Durham, and elsewhere in the Triangle; in Fayetteville, Dunn, Southern Pines, Wilmington, Person County, Greensboro, and the Triad; and across North Carolina.